JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

  Craft Compelling READMEs: AI-Powered README Generator (Ollama LLM Platform)

-### Setup
+### ### Initial Setup and Configuration

+1. **Install Ollama**

-1. **Install Ollama**: Visit the official [Ollama website](https://ollama.com/download) and follow the instructions to download and install Ollama for your operating system.
+   Visit the official [Ollama website](https://ollama.com/download) and follow the instructions to download and install Ollama for your operating system.
 After installing Ollama, use the following command to download the model of your choice:

      ```
      ollama pull <model>